 Maculopathy is a condition that affects the macula.
 This is the central part of the retina responsible for delivering highly sensitive, accurate vision.

-The retinal condition is characterized by a progressive loss of central vision.
-It usually affects both eyes and impairs vision function.
+The retinal condition is characterized by a progressive loss of central vision. it usually affects both eyes and impaired visual function.

 The form of macular degeneration attributed to taking Elmiron is called “pigmentary maculopathy of unknown etiology.”